 Before opening your pool to swimmers this summer, be sure to clean it and balance the chemicals properly.
 According to swimuniversity.com, thousands of pool owners end up in the emergency room each year due to poisoning from pool chemicals, so use safety goggles and extra care when handling your chemicals.
 Make sure any steps, ladders, railings, slides, and diving boards are in good condition and installed securely, your pump and filter are working well, and the pool is brushed and vacuumed often to head off algae problems.
 Be sure to shock the pool at the beginning of the season to kill all the bacteria and get your water sparkling clean.
 After dealing with chemicals in the pool, spray down the pool deck completely.
 Test all of your pool’s safeguards as well – gate locks, door alarms, storage for chemicals – and set out your rescue and first aid equipment and flotation devices.

 Summer is a time for outdoor fun.
 Unfortunately, it can also be a time for outdoor accidents.
 Review your liability insurance policy to make sure you are completely covered for any unfortunate accidents that may happen on your property.
 Consider additional liability insurance coverage if you own a pool.
-Your insurance agent or broker can help you decide how much you’ll need.
+Your insurance broker can help you decide how much you’ll need.

 We help you stay ahead and informed with these helpful tips and tricks